Butter Braid: Brand Information

 The Butter Braid brand underwent a refresh in 2019, with updates being made to its packaging.

-The logo is how customers identify a Butter Braid product.
-According to their website, "If you don't see the red, blue, and yellow logo, It isn't a Butter Braid pastry."

 The brand's tagline is "Share the Good."
 This references the brand's decision to make their products available through fundraisers in order to help others raise money for various causes.

 Television

-Butter braid pastries and their parent company were featured on Discovery Channel's program "How It's Made."
+Butter Braid pastries and their parent company were featured on Discovery Channel's program "How It's Made."
 The braided pastry segment was aired on the Science Channel on November 21, 2014 at 8 p.m.
 CST.
 Country Maid was selected as a filming destination after making contact with the show's producers.
 "How It's Made" was looking to fill their production schedule for early 2014 with Iowa companies that produced some of the "most interesting things."
 The episode on Butter Braid pastries revealed the production process for manufacturing pastries.

 The braided pastries were also showcased on "Manufacturing Marvels" on The Fox Business Network.
 Country Maid was showcased on Tuesday, September 22, 2015.
 The show documented the production process for the Butter Braid pastry, and the dealership opportunity the company offers.